Datavault-UK/automate-dv-docs/docs/tutorial/tut_t_links.md

 is usually the date on which the transaction occurred.

 ##### Load date (src_ldts)
-A load date or load date timestamp.
-This identifies when the record was first loaded into the database.
+A load date or load date timestamp. this identifies when the record first gets loaded into the database.

 ##### Record Source (src_source)
 The source for the record.
 This can be a code which is assigned to a source name in an external lookup table, or a string directly naming the source system.

 !!! note
-    `LOAD_DATE` is the time the record is loaded into the database. `EFFECTIVE_FROM` is different and may hold a different value, especially if there is a batch processing delay between when a business event happens and the record arriving in the database for load.
+    `LOAD_DATE` is the time the record that gets loaded into the database. `EFFECTIVE_FROM` is different and may hold a different value, especially if there is a batch processing delay between when a business event happens, and the record arriving in the database for load.
 Having both dates allows us to ask the questions 'what did we know when' and 'what happened when' using the `LOAD_DATE` and `EFFECTIVE_FROM` date accordingly.